๐ŸงฌBioinformatics

 Sequence Comparison Algorithms

-These algorithms answer the fundamental question: how similar are two or more biological sequences?
+These algorithms answer a fundamental question: how similar are two or more biological sequences?
 They use dynamic programming and heuristic approaches to quantify relationships between DNA, RNA, or protein sequences, forming the foundation of comparative genomics.

 Needleman-Wunsch Algorithm

-• Best for sequences of similar length where you expect homology throughout, such as comparing orthologous genes
+• Best for sequences of similar length where you expect homology throughout, such as comparing orthologous genes across species

 Smith-Waterman Algorithm